About this day

 Living is a risky business Jennifer Rogers, University of Oxford

 Whether bungee jumping or riding a bike, life involves risks.
-Sometimes you think things are more – or less – risky than they really are, but how realistic are the risks we see?
 Get to grips with your own personal relationship with risk alongside Jennifer Rogers who shows how statistics can help you make better decisions.

 About Jennifer Rogers